Worlds / Cryptoangels / Creating The Archangel Collection

 The Bronze Sculpture

-The Archangel Collection includes a magnificent 7 kg (15 lb) bronze-cast sculpture of the Bitcoin Angel in an edition of 21, each cased in an impressive oak presentation box.
+The Archangel Collection includes a 7 kg (15 lb) bronze-cast Bitcoin Angel sculpture in an edition of 21, each presented in a hand-crafted oak box.

-Each of the 21 sculptures is inextricably linked to an Ethereum NFT that depicts one of the 21 Archangels who lead the angelic host of Heaven.
-Additionally, there is an ordinal version of the Archangel on the Bitcoin network, a 41 x 31 cm (16 x 12 in) Bitcoin Angel print from an edition of 21, and auction winners will be able to mint a company of 50 CryptoAngels from stage 2 of the project.
+Each sculpture was paired with a corresponding Ethereum NFT depicting one of the 21 Archangels who lead the angelic host of Heaven.
+The release also included a Bitcoin ordinal version of the Archangel, a 41 x 31 cm (16 x 12 in) Bitcoin Angel print from an edition of 21, and access for auction winners to mint a company of 50 CryptoAngels from Stage 2 of the project.

 The Making of the Sculpture

-Trevor made his initial design sketches for the sculpture two years ago.
-He then worked with the master sculptors at Ballantynes of Walkerburn and Beltane Studios in the Scottish Borders to realise the designs in hot cast bronze.
-The sculpture comes in a beautiful hand-crafted oak presentation box, which was designed by Trevor and built by a master craftsman.
-Each box is inset with a cast-bronze Ensō-Pixel logo and edition-number bronze plate.
+Trevor created the initial design sketches for the sculpture two years before the launch of the Archangel Collection.
+He then worked with the master sculptors at Beltane Studios in the Scottish Borders to realise the piece in hot-cast bronze.
+Each sculpture is presented in a hand-crafted oak box, designed by Trevor and built by a master craftsman in Holland.
+Every box is inset with a cast-bronze Ensō-Pixel logo and finished with a bronze edition plate.

 The lc_get_gt_block shortcode could not retrieve any matching post.